 Following the traditions of the Royal Mint London, the Perth Mint struck limited mintage ‘proof’ (presentation) strikings of those coins struck for circulation.

 In a tribute to the Perth Mint’s skills Coinworks also displayed a selected number of “finest known” Perth Mint rarities out of this “copper coin” era, all of which are limited mintage presentation strikings and which include the 1947 Proof Penny, the 1948 Proof Penny, the 1950 Proof Penny, the 1952 Proof Penny and the 1953 Proof Penny.

 The six proof coins formed part of a dedicated copper coin Perth Mint display prepared by Coinworks, valued in excess of $300,000.

 Downie’s comments on the copper coins on display are as follows: “Well preserved proof coins of the Perth Mint are unrivalled for quality.
 The coins not only display superb levels of detail in their design, but qualities and colours that are simply unmatched by those of the Melbourne Mint.
 Each coin is a work of art, as individual and as beautiful as an opal.
 Furthermore they are rare. ”

 The Perth Mint commenced striking proof coinage as part of a commercial enterprise in 1955 and continued until 1963, before decimal changeover.
-At the show, Coinworks will display some of the finest examples of coins struck at the Perth Mint between 1955 and 1963, including the very rare 1955 Proof Penny and Halfpenny and the 1956 Proof Penny.
+At the show, Coinworks displayed some of the finest examples of coins struck at the Perth Mint between 1955 and 1963, including the very rare 1955 Proof Penny and Halfpenny and the 1956 Proof Penny.